Animation - Property CSS

 its starting point, you must first cancel the current animation and then relaunch it.
 However, these two actions must be separated by a short period of time.

-This can be achieved using the setTimeout()
+This can be achieved using the setTimeout() function in Javascript.

-Read in Javascript the value of animation
+Read in Javascript the value of animation.

-must have been applied directly to the element itself via the style
+The property animation must have been applied directly to the element itself via the style attribute in HTML, and not through a CSS selector.

 let el = document.getElementById('id');